Arrested at Tampa International Airport?

 - Possession of a concealed weapon (including knives and firearms) either with or without a concealed weapons permit;

-- Possession of other controlled substance including prescription medication not in a prescription bottle;
+- Possession of other controlled substances including prescription medication not in a prescription bottle;

 - Disorderly conduct or intoxication;